magbw/web_scraping_workshop/content/6-webpage_structure.md

 ---
 title: Understanding webpage structure for webscraping
-nav: Content
+nav: Webpage Structure
-topics: Markdown; Includes
+topics: Webpage structure; tags
 description: >
-    Introduction to webpage architecture and how we use it to programatically scrape its contents.
+    Introduction to webpage structure and how we use it to programatically scrape its contents.
 ---

 ## Webpage structure